ArtifexSoftware/aptest/README.rst

     they are labelled as fixed in ``changes.txt``.
   * For all issues mentioned as fixed in ``changes.txt``, ensure that the corresponding Github issue is labelled as ``Fixed in next release``.

+* Ensure that pymupdf4llm's CHANGES.md is up to date.

 * Test local checkouts of all packages on Github machines: